 The maximum single fare on the TLC operated minibus services is £1.75, with £2.50 (all day) and £10 (all week) tickets available on both their Hebden Bridge and Todmorden networks.

 First and TLC offer a £3 single through ticket to Halifax for fare paying passengers travelling from either Heptonstall or Old Town (or passengers can purchase a £5.40 all operator Metro Day ticket).
 Return rail fares are also available between Hebden Bridge and Halifax, with many journeys now connecting with train services.

 Since the new services were introduced on 26 January 2014 Metro has received a steady stream of positive responses to the changes.
 Passengers like the new buses, clean buses, friendly drivers, lower fares and on the whole the new routes.
 The evidence of this is that in the fourth week of operation passenger numbers grew by 17% over the first week.

-Notwithstanding this very positive response and impressive passenger growth, a number of issues have been raised as a result of the changes and we are making some amends to the timetables from 27 April 2014.
+Notwithstanding this very positive response and impressive passenger growth, a number of issues were raised as a result of the changes and Metro made some amends to the timetables from 27 April 2014.

 Service 595 (Hebden Bridge - Dodd Naze - Old Town - Crimsworth)

 Revision of service 595 Monday - Saturday pm after 19.30 and Sunday pm after 18.30 to reinstate a service at these times via Keighley Road.
 All journeys operate in the form of an anti-clockwise 'loop' via Dodd Naze, Old Town, Pecket Well, Crimsworth and Keighley Road as Service 594, in effect reinstating the B service than ran weekday evenings until April 2013.

 The new timetable can be found on the following page.